pmem/pmemkv-bench/README.md

 # pmemkv-tools
-Unofficial tools and utilities for pmemkv
+Optional tools and utilities for pmemkv